-B-

 position

-location of a key cut
+the location of a key cut as dimensioned from the stop of the key, and

 -